rachel-bock/ideabox/README.md

 ### About Us
 We used paired and group programming to implement functionality in this project.
 Through our communication we were able to agree on the process to build this project 👏.

 Part of our collaboration included coming up with the team name 🍖 RIB 🍖!
+To coordinate our collaboration, we utilized the GitHub project [board](https://github.com/rachel-bock/ideabox/projects/1).

 ### Technologies
 - JavaScript